laravel/valet/upgrade.md

     - Match the new type hints of the base ValetDriver
     - Extend the new namespaced drivers instead of the old globally-namespaced drivers
     - Add namespace
+- Probably a lot more, @todo forgot to flesh this out as i went